etheralm/libpurecool/README.md

 Please read [official documentation](http://libpurecoollink.readthedocs.io)

-## How it's work
+## How it works

 Dyson devices use many different protocols in order to work:

-* HTTPS to Dyson API in order to get devices informations (credentials, historical data, etc ...)
+* HTTPS to Dyson API in order to get devices information (credentials, historical data, etc ...)
 * MDNS to discover devices on the local network
 * MQTT (with auth) to get device status and send commands

-To my knowledge, no public technical information about API/MQTT are available so all the work is done by testing and a lot of properties are unknown to me at this time.
+To my knowledge, no public technical information about API/MQTT are available so all the work was done by testing and a lot of properties are unknown at this time.

-This library come with a modified version of [Zeroconf](https://github.com/jstasiak/python-zeroconf) because Dyson MDNS implementation is not valid.
+This library comes with a modified version of [Zeroconf](https://github.com/jstasiak/python-zeroconf) because the Dyson MDNS implementation is not valid.

-This [documentation](https://github.com/shadowwa/Dyson-MQTT2RRD) help me to understand some of return values.
+This [documentation](https://github.com/shadowwa/Dyson-MQTT2RRD) helped me understand some of return values.

 ## Work to do